2021 Investment Climate Statements: Saint Vincent and the Grenadines

 Unanticipated spending on health care, extended welfare and unemployment benefits, and economic stimulus initiatives, coupled with a sharp drop in government revenues in 2020, forced the government to borrow to finance a widening fiscal deficit.
 This new borrowing is primarily from international financial institutions on concessional terms.

 The country seeks to diversify its economy across several niche markets, particularly tourism, international financial services, agroprocessing, light manufacturing, renewable energy, creative industries, and information and communication technologies.
-St. Vincent and the Grenadines ranks 130th out of 190 countries in the 2020 World Bank’s Doing Business report.
+St. Vincent and the Grenadines ranked 130th out of 190 countries in the World Bank’s 2020 Doing Business report.

 The government of St. Vincent and the Grenadines strongly encourages foreign direct investment (FDI), particularly in industries that create jobs and earn foreign exchange.
 Through the Invest St. Vincent and the Grenadines Authority (Invest SVG), the government facilitates FDI and maintains an open dialogue with current and potential investors.

-The government does not impose limits on foreign control, nor are there requirements for local involvement or ownership in locally registered companies.
-The islands’ legal system is based on the British common law system.
+The government does not impose limits on foreign control, nor are there requirements for local ownership or ownership in locally registered companies.
+The island’s legal system is based on the British common law system.

 St. Vincent and the Grenadines does not have a bilateral investment treaty with the United States.
-However, it does have double taxation treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.
+It has double-taxation treaties with the United States, Canada, the UK, Denmark, Norway, Sweden, and Switzerland.